chrischancc9008/adam_accumulation/README.md

 # Introduction

-An implementation of Gradient accumulation for Adam optimizer for tensorflow >= 2.5.0.
+A keras version of Gradient accumulation for Adam optimizer for tensorflow >= 2.5.0.

 # Purpose